ordina-jworks/ordina-jworks.github.io/_posts/2017-09-17-monitoring-your-microservices-with-micrometer.md

 A meter is uniquely identified by its name and dimensions (also called tags).
 Dimensions are a way of adding dimensions to metrics, so they can be sliced, diced, aggregated and compared.
 For example, we have a meter named `http.requests` with a tag `uri`.
-With this meter we could see the overall amount of HTTP request, but also have the option to drill down and see the amount of HTTP requests for a specific URI.
+With this meter we could see the overall amount of HTTP requests, but also have the option to drill down and see the amount of HTTP requests for a specific URI.

 ### Counters